 Although our calibration targets flows for the entire population, we can still contrast outcomes across different subgroups of the population in our model.
 Of particular relevance is the distinction between individuals who vary in their degree of "attachment" to the labor force.
 One simple measure of this in the model is the individual's value of the idiosyncratic shock s.
 In a frictionless version of our model with complete markets, individuals would work when s is above some threshold.
 If we look at different parts of the productivity distribution, we see very different behavior of individuals.
-In what follows, we will contrast how behavior changes in the upper part of the productivity distribution.
+In what follows, we will contrast how behavior changes in the upper part of the productivity distribution with that of the overall population.
+Specifically, we will focus on the highest 42% of the distribution.
 In steady state, the breakdown of this group between the three states E, $U^G$ , and $N^G$ , is .920, .056, and .024.
 The key feature of this group is that virtually everyone in this group wants to work.
 We will see later on that this group exhibits very different responses than the aggregate.